Fertility Enhancement Surgery

 Laparoscopic fimbrioplasty

-Fimbrioplasty is done when the ends of the fallopian tube is blocked or clubbed causing infertility.
+Fimbrioplasty is done when the ends of the fallopian tube are blocked or clubbed causing infertility.
 Fimbrioplasty is one of several reconstructive procedures done to preserve and release the multiple delicate fimbriae.
 The purpose of the operation is to open the obstructed Fallopian tube and salvage enough function of the fimbriae to allow successful extraction and transport the oocyte from the ovary.

 Correction of hydrosalpinx